NuevoFoundation/workshops/content/english/java-tictactoe/activity-3.md

 </br>

+## 7. Run the Program
-7. `Run` the program now!
+`Run` the program now!
 The board should update both the player and computer's move correctly with each input as shown below:
 ```
 <<<~  Tic  Tac  Toe  ~>>>
 * Choose number 1 - 9 to place your move